jonathancraddock/bolt-config/bolt-base2018-notes.md

-## Some notes on Bolt Base-2018 them
+## Some notes on Bolt Base-2018 theme

 The Base-2018 theme is a nice looking default template.
 The following are some notes and memory jogs for future reference.